 Plan it together with your child, letting them take the lead.
-Do not forget breaks and time out are just as important.
+Don't forget breaks and time out are just as important.
 You can support them to stick to it, without policing them too heavily.
 Download a copy of our independent study planner here.
-(Study make a cup of tea does help the knowledge to stick.
+(Study Planner)

 Creating a calm home environment is not always easy and a tidy teenage bedroom can seem like an impossibility.
 Where possible, create quieter spaces and times in the day, so your child can study without too many distractions.
-If that is not possible, get in contact to see if we can offer support.
+If that's not possible, get in contact to see if we can offer support.

 Revising in different spaces can be helpful memory cues.
 Try some revision classics like sticking post-it notes to the fridge door.
-They are oldies but goodies for a reason - reading over that quote or definition every time you
+They're oldies but goodies for a reason - reading over that quote or definition every time you make a cup of tea does help the knowledge to stick.